karusamuel/TaskIT/README.md

 `echo 'alias T="task.sh"' >> .bashrc`

-> restart your pc to reload .bashrc or .zshrc
+> Restart your pc to reload .bashrc or .zshrc

 ## USAGE WITH ALIASES